Glimpses of War

 Almost everyone has someone in the family with a tale to tell, and when you start asking or researching you will be surprised what you find out.
 From my family, we have an uncle who landed on Gold beach on D+1, a great uncle who served in the Royal Artillery in WW1 and is buried in Flanders, two aunts who were evacuees, and another uncle who landed at Gallipoli in 1915.
 Somewhere in your bookshelf, in a drawer or your loft you may well have the military records and papers and other memorabilia that would make an interesting story.

 We only want a short article – from a couple of paragraphs to 3 pages ideally with some photos/documents – certainly not War and Peace or a lengthy, detailed history of a military career.
 Don’t worry about spelling, grammar etc – we can amend documents – but ultimately they will be your words.
 Of course, you may have something written or even published already, so send it across.

-For all articles we would like your permission to publish then in all or part on our website, on Facebook and ultimately in a book.
+For all articles we would like your permission to publish then in all or part on our website, on Facebook and ultimately in the books.

 The BMMHS Team

 “BMMHS are to be congratulated on the timely publication of this first volume of Glimpses of War.
 It was a pleasure and privilege to be involved in this fascinating project, together with one of our former patients and to support the valuable work of Blind Veterans UK.”

 Former Senior Nursing Officer Queen Alexandra’s Royal Naval Nursing Service served on board Her Majesty’s Hospital Ship Uganda throughout the Falklands War in 1982.